aj07/velvet-hook/README.md

 ## Why It's Different from Polymarket

 Polymarket is a well-known prediction market platform that allows users to bet on the outcomes of various events.
-While Polymarket is a centralized platform, our implementation leverages the decentralized nature of Uniswap V4 and its innovative hook system.
+While Polymarket is a centralized platform, our implementation leverages the decentralized nature of V4 and its innovative hook system.
 Here are the key differences:

 - **Decentralization:** Unlike Polymarket, which relies on a central authority to manage markets and outcomes, this implementation is entirely decentralized, with all operations handled by smart contracts on the Ethereum blockchain.
-- **Custom Hooks:** By using Uniswap V4 hooks, we can integrate custom logic directly into the liquidity pool operations.
-This allows for unique behaviors such as dynamic pricing and custom reward mechanisms that are not possible with standard Uniswap V3 or other decentralized exchanges.
+- **Custom Hooks:** By using V4 hooks, we can integrate custom logic directly into the liquidity pool operations.
+This allows for unique behaviors such as dynamic pricing and custom reward mechanisms that are not possible with standard V3 or other decentralized exchanges.
 - **Dynamic Pricing:** The prices of "YES" and "NO" tokens are dynamically determined based on the liquidity and trading activity in the pool.
 This ensures that the token prices always reflect the current market sentiment.
 - **Automated Market Resolution:** The resolution of the market and distribution of rewards are automated through smart contracts, eliminating the need for manual intervention and reducing the risk of manipulation.

-## Why Uniswap V4 and Not V2 or V3
+## Why V4 and Not V2 or V3

-Uniswap V4 introduces a powerful new feature called hooks, which are not available in Uniswap V2 or V3.
+V4 introduces a powerful new feature called hooks, which are not available in V2 or V3.
 Hooks allow developers to inject custom logic into the liquidity pool operations, enabling advanced functionalities such as dynamic pricing, custom fee structures, and bespoke trading rules.
-Here’s why this prediction market implementation is possible in Uniswap V4 but not in V2 or V3:
+Here’s why this prediction market implementation is possible in V4 but not in V2 or V3:

-- **Custom Hooks:** Uniswap V4's hook system allows for the creation of custom pre- and post-swap logic.
+- **Custom Hooks:** V4's hook system allows for the creation of custom pre- and post-swap logic.
 This capability is crucial for implementing the dynamic pricing and market resolution mechanisms required for a prediction market.
-Uniswap V2 and V3 do not support such custom hooks, limiting their flexibility.
+V2 and V3 do not support such custom hooks, limiting their flexibility.
-- **Enhanced Flexibility:** The hooks in Uniswap V4 provide a level of flexibility that allows developers to create entirely new types of financial instruments and markets.
+- **Enhanced Flexibility:** The hooks in V4 provide a level of flexibility that allows developers to create entirely new types of financial instruments and markets.
 This prediction market leverages hooks to manage token minting, burning, and price calculations based on market conditions, which would be impossible in the more rigid frameworks of V2 and V3.
-- **Direct Integration with Liquidity Pools:** Uniswap V4's hooks allow direct interaction with liquidity pool balances before and after swaps.
+- **Direct Integration with Liquidity Pools:** V4's hooks allow direct interaction with liquidity pool balances before and after swaps.
 This direct integration is essential for dynamically adjusting token prices and managing user balances in real-time, ensuring that the prediction market remains accurate and fair.

 ## Example Use Cases